-The members of the German Initiative on Sustainable Cocoa aim at promoting sustainable cocoa production through joint activities in the producing areas and a more intense exchange on existing experiences.
-The multi-stakeholder initiative pursues these objectives:
+The members of the German Initiative on Sustainable Cocoa (GISCO) aim at promoting sustainable cocoa production through joint activities in the producing areas and a more intense exchange on existing experiences.
+Therefore GISCO defined what sustainable cocoa means.

 Furthermore, the GICSO members are committed to support the work of the German Initiative on Sustainable Cocoa through twelve specific goals.
 They comprise both social and ecological matters as well as the joint pursuit of aligned goals.
 Also, the GISCO members are committed to increase the share of cocoa sourced from certified farms in their own chocolate products.

 GISCO members commit to the work of the German Initiative on Sustainable Cocoa at all levels.
 We are jointly committed to,

 1. constantly improving the income situation of cocoa farming households in the producing countries, so that all households can earn a living income.
 We are jointly committed to enable at least 90% of households, whose main occupation is cocoa cultivation and who supply members of German Initiative on Sustainable Cocoa with cocoa that is sold or processed in Germany (1), to earn a living income by 2030.
 Together we develop strategies to achieve this goal.

 2. improving the productivity of cocoa cultivation and the quality of cocoa.

 3. supporting governments and other stakeholders in the development of holistic regional agricultural programs in order to create alternatives to cocoa cultivation and thus counteract overproduction.